thebearmay/hubitat/heHa/README.md

   •	If the production hub fails to respond X (configurable) times:

-    o	Failover app sends shutdown command to production (in case it is up and can’t respond)
+    •	Failover app sends shutdown command to production (in case it is up and can’t respond)

-    o	Failover turns on the Zigbee and Zwave radio on the spare hub
+    •	Failover turns on the Zigbee and Zwave radio on the spare hub

-    o	Failover turns on all disabled apps
+    •	Failover turns on all disabled apps